SrushtiPatiL25/JavascriptMiniProjects/README.md

-# 🧠 JavaScript Mini Projects: Level Up with SimplicityAdd commentMore actions
+# 🧠 JavaScript Mini Projects: Level Up with Simplicity

 Welcome to a growing collection of small, focused JavaScript projects — designed to strengthen your core understanding and sharpen your problem-solving skills, step by step.